 Historical Uses You Probably Don’t Know

-What It Means to the City
+What It Means to This City

 Savannah without Spanish moss is essentially a different city.
-The way it filters light in the squares at late afternoon, the way it catches the river breeze on humid summer nights — it’s as much a part of Savannah’s atmosphere as the cobblestones on River Street or the smell of the marsh at low tide.
-Next time you walk under the oaks, look closely: it flowers from spring through summer, tiny pale blue-green blooms that almost everyone misses while photographing the tree it’s draped over.
-That feels very Savannah to me.
+The way it filters late-afternoon light in the squares is remarkable.
+The way it catches the river breeze on humid summer nights is unmistakable.
+It’s as much a part of Savannah’s atmosphere as the cobblestones on River Street.
+Or the smell of the marsh at low tide.

 Experience Savannah In Person